 Remember to keep things simple.

 It is important to note that not every page is going to have all of these elements.
-On some of your pages it may not be necessary to include accordions or tabs.
+On some of your pages it may not be necessary to include accordions.
 Sometimes your pages don’t need block quotes or buttons either.
 This is okay.
 You want your viewer to want to read the content, not be distracted and leave because they can’t understand it.